MaJerle/lwesp/docs/index.rst

 Features
 ^^^^^^^^

-* Supports latest ESP8266 and ESP32 RTOS-SDK AT commands firmware
+* Supports latest ESP32, ESP32-C3 & ESP8266 AT software from Espressif system
 * Platform independent and easy to port, written in C99

   * Library is developed under Win32 platform